mariamuzas/GeoQuiz/README.md

 - Interact with a visual map of countries
 - Click on a country to display facts/details
 - Play a game to guess a country from its flag

+The app should:

-- Incorporate API for country details / import library for map
+- Use an API for country data
+- Import library to render an interactive map

 ## Example Extensions
 - See visual results of correct answers